Brian Gutekunst: 2023

-On April 26, 2023, the Packers traded Aaron Rodgers to the New York Jets which caused that Jordan Love to begin as their next starting quarterback.
+On April 26, 2023, the Packers traded Aaron Rodgers to the New York Jets.
 In the 2023 NFL draft, the Packers selected Iowa pass rusher Lukas Van Ness with the 13th pick.
-Additionally, they drafted wide receivers Jayden Reed in second round and Dontayvion Wicks in the fifth round, tight ends Luke Musgrave and Tucker Kraft, Penn State quarterback Sean Clifford as their next backup, Auburn Kicker Anders Carlson, defensive players like Colby Wooden, Karl Brooks, Carrington Valentine and Anthony Johnson Jr. and undrafted free agent additions of Malik Heath and Emanuel Wilson.
-As well they added Daniel Whelan, Matthew Orzech and Jonathan Owens then they claimed second year Zayne Anderson and rookie tight end Ben Sims.
-In midseason the Packers traded Rasul Douglas to the Buffalo Bills.
+Additionally, they drafted wide receivers Jayden Reed in the second round and Dontayvion Wicks in the fifth round, tight ends Luke Musgrave and Tucker Kraft, Penn State quarterback Sean Clifford as their next backup, Auburn Kicker Anders Carlson, defensive players like Colby Wooden, Karl Brooks, Carrington Valentine and Anthony Johnson Jr. and undrafted free agent additions of Malik Heath and Emanuel Wilson.
+They also added Daniel Whelan, Matthew Orzech and Jonathan Owens, then claimed second year Zayne Anderson and rookie tight end Ben Sims.
+By midseason, the Packers traded Rasul Douglas to the Buffalo Bills.

 2024

-Over the off-season, the Packers released David Bakhtiari, De'Vondre Campbell and Aaron Jones as free agents and had additions of Josh Jacobs and Xavier McKinney and notable 2024 NFL draft picks such as Jordan Morgan in first round, linebacker Edgerrin Cooper and safeties Javon Bullard and Evan Williams.
-Bullard become the fourth Georgia player ever drafted by Packers.
-In August the Packers Acquire Malik Willis from the Tennessee Titans and they released second year players like Anders Carlson, Sean Clifford, Anthony Johnson Jr. and Benny Sapp III.
-In October the Packers signed former Denver Broncos kicker Brandon McManus then in November the Packers traded Preston Smith to the Pittsburgh Steelers.
+Over the offseason, the Packers released David Bakhtiari, De'Vondre Campbell and Aaron Jones as free agents and had additions of Josh Jacobs and Xavier McKinney and notable 2024 NFL draft picks such as Jordan Morgan in the first round, linebacker Edgerrin Cooper and safeties Javon Bullard and Evan Williams.
+Bullard became the fourth Georgia player ever drafted by the Packers.
+In August, the Packers traded for Malik Willis from the Tennessee Titans, and they released second year players like Anders Carlson, Sean Clifford, Anthony Johnson Jr. and Benny Sapp III.
+In October, the Packers signed former Denver Broncos kicker Brandon McManus, and in November, they traded Preston Smith to the Pittsburgh Steelers.

 2025

-In offseason the Packers notable Departures of A. J. Dillon, Eric Stokes, Josh Myers and Tedarrell Slaton into free agents.
-In Additions of former 49ers Offensive guard Aaron Banks and former Raiders Cornerback Nate Hobbs.
-In 2025 NFL draft the Packers drafted two new wide receivers additions of Matthew Golden in first round and Savion Williams in third round.
-In August of that same year, the Packers acquired Micah Parsons from the Dallas Cowboys in exchange for Kenny Clark, and two 1st round draft picks.
+In the offseason, the Packers' notable departures of A. J. Dillon, Eric Stokes, Josh Myers, and Tedarrell Slaton into free agents.
+In additions of former 49ers guard Aaron Banks and former Raiders Cornerback Nate Hobbs.
+In the 2025 NFL draft, the Packers drafted two new wide receiver additions: Matthew Golden in the first round and Savion Williams in the third round.
+In August of that same year, the Packers traded for Micah Parsons from the Dallas Cowboys for Kenny Clark, and two 1st round draft picks.

+2026

+On January 30, 2026, Gutekunst and the Packers agreed to a multi-year contract extension.Over the offseason the Packers were over the salary cap as well they released Trevon Diggs, Elgton Jenkins, Nate Hobbs and Brandon McManus into free agency.
+Green Bay also lost Malik Willis, Emanuel Wilson, Romeo Doubs, Rasheed Walker, Kingsley Enagbare, Quay Walker and Zayne Anderson to free agency while trading Rashan Gary to the Dallas Cowboys and fourth year Colby Wooden to the Indianapolis Colts in exchange for former Pro Bowl linebacker Zaire Franklin and Dontayvion Wicks to the Philadelphia Eagles.
+In 2026 NFL Draft the Packers add more defensive player like Brandon Cisse, Chris McClellan and Dani Dennis-Sutton, Dennis-Sutton became the fourth Penn State player ever drafted by the Packers.